 Edamame Hummus is a protein-packed dip that everyone is going to love.
 Made with edamame, avocado, fresh garlic and lime juice, I guarantee it will be a family favorite.

-My edamame hummus recipe is sort of a cross between traditional hummus and guacamole (it’s made with avocados), but I really think the end result most closely represents humus rather than guacamole.
-And although it is invariably considered a “health food”, hummus is still one dish just about everyone loves.
+My edamame hummus recipe is a cross between traditional hummus and guacamole because it has avocados.
+I really think the end result most closely represents humus rather than guacamole though.
+Hummus is considered a “health food” and is still one dish that just about everyone loves.

 But here’s the deal, not all hummus is as healthy as you might think….

-The second healthiest hummus is going to be one made with extra virgin olive oil.
+The second healthiest hummus is going to be use extra virgin olive oil.
 Not just plain or “pure” olive oil, but “extra virgin”.
 That’s because extra virgin olive oil has a lot more nutrition and is richer in antioxidants than regular olive oil since it is made from the first olive pressing.

-The least healthy hummus are the commercial ones made with cheaper and much less healthy, antioxidant-poor, omega-6 rich processed and pro-inflammatory vegetable oils (such as soybean oil, pure vegetable oil, etc.) If the only fat that is used in a store-bought hummus is a pro-inflammatory, low-quality oil like soybean oil I would just skip the hummus altogether.
+The least healthy hummus are the commercial ones made with cheaper and much less healthy oil.
+These oils are typically antioxidant-poor, omega-6 rich processed and pro-inflammatory vegetable oils.
+If the only fat that is used in a store-bought hummus is a pro-inflammatory, low-quality oil like soybean oil I would just skip the hummus altogether.

 That brings us to my no-oil added edamame hummus recipe…

-Just like tahini, avocado is a “whole” fat and therefore any hummus that is made with avocado is going to be nutritionally superior to a hummus recipe or store-bought hummus that is made with oil.
+Just like tahini, avocado is a “whole” fat.
+Therefore any hummus that is made with avocado is going to be nutritionally superior to a hummus made with oil.